How much protein should we eat per day?

 How Much Protein is Too Much?

-Lastly, it’s important to remember that—at a point—protein consumption can become excessive.
+Lastly, it’s important to remember that—at a point—protein consumption may become excessive.

 Include a big source of protein at each meal and that should be about right.
 With a hard physical exercise program, the body may require more protein… but listen to your body.